philclifford/quickemu-docs/quickemu.1-10-macOSguests.md

 -   USB host and SPICE pass-through is:
     -   UHCI (USB 2.0) on macOS Catalina and earlier.
     -   XHCI (USB 3.0) on macOS Big Sur and newer.
--   Display resolution can only be changed via macOS System Preferences.
+-   Display resolution can be changed via `quickemu` using `--width` and `--height` command line arguments.
 -   **Full Duplex audio requires [VoodooHDA OC](https://github.com/chris1111/VoodooHDA-OC) or pass-through a USB audio-device to the macOS guest VM**.
     - NOTE!
 [Gatekeeper](https://disable-gatekeeper.github.io/) and [System Integrity Protection (SIP)](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) need to be disabled to install VoodooHDA OC
 -   File sharing between guest and host is available via [virtio-9p](https://wiki.qemu.org/Documentation/9psetup) and [SPICE